 We all shed 50 to 100 hairs each day.
 This is perfectly normal, but stress, pregnancy, and prescription drugs might make it worse.
 If you frequently brush your hair or use bleach and dye, breakage and shedding are also likely.1

 Commercial hair growth products aren’t any better.
 Minoxidil, a chemical that fights hair loss, is known for bringing on dermatitis, scaling, itching, and swelling.
 It’s like trading one problem for another.
 Instead of coating your scalp with harsh toxins, take advantage of the natural powers of fenugreek.
 There’s a reason why it’s been used in traditional medicine for centuries!
-To add fenugreek to your haircare routine, learn about the benefits and the ways to use it.2
+To add fenugreek to your haircare routine, learn about the

 How Fenugreek Helps Hair Loss